nikcleju/DSP_Course/Lectures/02_SignalsAndSystems.md

 - An input sample has an effect on the output only for the next $N$ time moments

-- For systems infinite memory, any sample influences **all** the following samples, forever
+- For systems with infinite memory, any sample influences **all** the following samples, forever
     - but, if system is stable, the influence gets smaller and smaller